DiscreteTom/UniStart/README.md

   }
 }

+// With ComposableBehaviour,
-public class UseComposableBehaviour : ComposableBehaviour {
+// you can write your logic at the same place. public class UseComposableBehaviour : ComposableBehaviour {
   void Start() {
-    // define vars as local variables
+    // define vars as local variables,
-    // write logic at the same place var rb = this.GetComponent<Rigidbody>();
+    // and you will never forget to init/delete them. var rb = this.GetComponent<Rigidbody>();
     this.onUpdate.AddListener(() => rb.AddForce(Vector3.up * 10));
     this.onDestroy.AddListener(() => Destroy(rb));